vuejs/v2.vuejs.org/src/guide/components.md

 order: 12
 ---

-##What are Components?
+## What are Components?
-Components are one of the most powerful features of Vue.js, helping you extend basic HTML elements and create reusable code.
-At a high level, Components are custom elements that Vue.js’ compiler would attach specified behavior to, or even transform the elements and their children.

-In some cases, a Component is indicated with a special attribute on an HTML element.
+Components are one of the most powerful features of Vue.js.
+They help you extend basic HTML elements to encapsulate reusable code.
+At a high level, Components are custom elements that Vue.js’ compiler would attach specified behavior to.
+In some cases, they may also appear as a native HTML element extended with the special `is` attribute.

 ## Using Components